koykov/entity/readme.md

-# HTML entity
+# Entity

-Collection of HTML entities and utils.
+Collection of various entities.